dfs5/build-nap-container/README.md

 $ ps aux

-You are done with this part!!!
+You are done with the first part!!!
 --

 You can stop and clean the container and follow with nap-demo to see NAP in action: